pcardosolei/rails-concern/README.md

 For other models we need to add other tables such as the customerfacts in order to have custom attributes per model.

+---

 For the ruby logic.

+As for the ruby code I created a concern where it includes a set of attribute into each of the model and a function to check if the values of each attribute are present/not blank.

+the concern was included in the concern.